 The Local Development Framework (LDF) is the name for the collection of documents that together make up the overall Local Plan for Leeds and comprises:

-– formerly known as the Proposals Map this details the extent of relevant LDF policies and is in production (can be viewed via the Unitary Development Plan Page)
+– formerly known as the Proposals Map this details the extent of relevant LDF policies within the District.

-• Community Infrastructure Levy – in preparation and sets out levels of charging to be applied to different types of development in order to fund a variety of infrastructure provision
+– Adopted on 12 November 2014.
+Sets out levels of charging to be applied to different types of development in order to fund a variety of infrastructure provision.

 – in preparation and provide community level frameworks

 – reports on the progress of policy implementation on the ground

-- specifies how stakeholders and communities are involved
+- specifies how stakeholders and communities are involved.

-sets out details on each of the Local Development Documents
+sets out details on each of the Local Development Documents.

 There are also a range of Supplementary Planning Documents which, unlike the Development Plan Documents above, are not Examined by a Planning Inspector (see Related Pages below) and a number of Supplementary Planning Guidance documents retained from the Unitary Development Plan.